Sign up to our Newsletter

 4. How Your School Weighs Your LSAT Score

-Some law schools take the average of all scores and use that to judge your candidacy; other schools just look at your highest score.
+Some law schools take the median of all scores and use that to judge your candidacy; other schools just look at your highest score.
 If this is the case, you can rewrite the LSAT and hopefully improve your score; if you don’t, you’ll still have your first score to fall back on.

 5. If You Can Strengthen Your Candidacy in Other Ways